 Description: This portfolio pertains to how ICANN communicates with stakeholders around the world to help raise awareness of ICANN's mission, its multistakeholder model and its work.
-This portfolio is grouped with 1.1.1 above.
 Metrics to measure ongoing communications activities include active social and traditional media monitoring and measurement, global newsletter open rates and reach of speaking engagements.